 Used in Chinese medicine for thousands of years, ginger is a natural anti-inflammatory associated with helping with arthritis pain, headaches and muscle soreness.

 One study out of the University of Miami concluded ginger extract could be a substitute for NSAIDs for treating pain.
-The study of 247 patients with knee osteoarthritis found that ginger reduced pain and stiffness in knee joints by 40 percent, compared to the placebo.
+The study of 247 patients with knee osteoarthritis found that ginger reduced pain and stiffness in knee joints by 40%, compared to the placebo.

 Devil's Claw Root